lanceman2/Quickstream_dev/README.md

 can link with C and C++ code.  quickstream is for building flow stream graphs that process stream data in filter module stages.  quickstream is use case is generic, in the way it does not care what kind of data is being transferred between stages.
-The types of data is in the users domain.
+The types of data that flows is in the users domain.

 ## Building and Installing from GitHub Repository Source